-The National Institute of Standards and Technology (NIST) defined the Common Vulnerability Scoring System (CVSS) to help describing and understanding vulnerabilities better.
+The First.org defined the meanwhile widely adopted Common Vulnerability Scoring System (CVSS) to help describing and understanding vulnerabilities better.
 The CVSS specification is available currently in version 3.1 and can be found here.

-In this specification a methodology is presented, that helps to judge a base score using further calculations, taking into consideration impact and exploitability.
+In the specification a methodology is presented, that helps to calculate a base score using values depending on specific conditions, taking into consideration impact and exploitability.
 The exploit score is an expression of the exploitability of the vulnerability.
-Or in other words: How simple is it, to make use of the vulnerability?
+Or in other words: How simple is it, to make use of the vulnerability.

-The exploit score is the result of formula that has been compiled using some arcane expert knowhow and requires a set of constants described in the specification in section #7.
+The exploit score is the result of formula that has been compiled using some arcane expert knowhow - reflected in a fixed value - and a set of constants described in the specification in section #7.
 Together with the Impact Score and the Scope it builds the Base Score.

 - Attack Vector

 Selecting the right values the following formula can be used to calculate the exploitability: